- Snoqualmie/Skykomish Basin projects

 - McElhoe-Pearson Habitat Restoration Project - A restoration project on the Snoqualmie River completed in 2012 to reconnect a high quality wetland to provide off-channel rearing and flood refuge habitat for juvenile salmon.

-- Middle Fork Snoqualmie River Corridor Management Planning - A comprehensive and strategic approach to conducting flood hazard-reduction projects in a way that optimizes expenditure of public funds to reach flood safety and habitat protection and enhancement goals and objectives.
+- Middle Fork Snoqualmie River Corridor Planning and Capital Investment Strategy- A comprehensive and strategic approach to conducting flood hazard-reduction projects in a way that optimizes expenditure of public funds to reach flood safety and habitat protection and enhancement goals and objectives.

 - Sinnema Quaale Upper Revetment Analysis and Repair Project - A project on the Snoqualmie River to reconstruct approximately 1,100 feet of bank revetment to protect the Snoqualmie Valley Trail and State Highway 203 from ongoing erosion and slope instability.